Local Inclusion Forum Teams (LIFT)

 - When schools identify concerns about teaching and learning issues in relation to Special Educational Needs and Disability (SEND), for an individual pupil or a group of pupils, they should first use the Mainstream Core Standards to identify what can be done to support the pupils access to the curriculum and ability to make progress from within the schools own resources.

-- If it is considered that additional advice, training or support is needed then the Local Inclusion Forum Team Request Form (DOC, 48.0 KB) should be completed and a request made for the issues to be discussed at the next LIFT meeting.
+- If it is considered that additional advice, training or support is needed then the Local Inclusion Forum Team Request Form (DOCX, 107.9 KB) should be completed and a request made for the issues to be discussed at the next LIFT meeting.
 Schools should discuss the referral with parents, show what is written in the school’s section on the referral form and ask them to complete and sign the Agreement to Engage section at the end of the form.
 It is very important that parents and carers are encouraged to contribute with their own views on the form.
 LIFT meetings are held every week in each District.
 Schools will be allocated a group to attend each term.
-Schools should discuss the referral with parents, which can be evidenced by completing a LIFT Agreement to Engage form (DOC, 73.0 KB).

 - At the LIFT, the school will have the opportunity to discuss the issue or case in more detail with colleagues from other schools, an Educational Psychologist and representatives from district based specialist outreach providers, including specialist teachers.
 The aim of the discussion is to find solutions to problems, drawing on the knowledge, experience and expertise of everyone in the group so that schools can make better provision from within their existing resources.